Peer-to-peer marketplace guide: How to launch, grow, and scale successfully

 Online payments

 Smooth and secure marketplace payments are a core value proposition for peer-to-peer marketplaces like Airbnb, Etsy, and Uber.
 Processing payments is also critical to their business model because they monetize through commission.
-There are hundreds of payment providers you could integrate with—here's an article comparing the most popular marketplace payment providers.
+Fortunately, there are hundreds of payment providers that can be integrated into your marketplace platform.

 Sharetribe comes with a pre-built integration with Stripe Connect, but you can also build a custom integration with any third-party payment provider you choose.